The stakes have been raised: a ranking of the top 25 vampire television series

 The popularity of vampires may have skyrocketed in the middle of the 2000s, but the truth is that they've always been there.
 From the campy, vampire-filled soap opera of the '60s Shades of Doubt of brand-new shows like ...With a Vampire: An Interview and Academy for Buffy-like Vampires in spite of all efforts, the genre persists Also, everyone can find what they're looking for: whether it's a passionate love story, True Blood backing you up Need some mayhem, bloodshed, and debauchery in your life?
 Try Preacher Longing for some completely absurd, irreverent comedy How We Operate In The Shadows is for you Vampires have been around for as long as there have been television shows about them, and they won't go away until someone drives a stake through their hearts.

 Aspen Park; the Hemlocks of is based on Brian McGreevy's 2012 novel of the same name; Eli Roth created and executive produced the Netflix series.
 The show follows Romani teenager Peter Rumancek (Landon Liboiron), who is wrongly accused of being a werewolf in the fictional Pennsylvania steel town of Hemlock Grove.
 The Godfrey Institute for Biomedical Technologies, run by vampire mother Olivia Godfrey (Famke Janssen) and son Roman Godfrey (future Pennywise clown Bill Skarsgard), is the largest employer in town.
 The first season is the best because it follows the book more closely and shows the unlikely friendship/rivalry between poor Peter and rich-boy Roman.
 There was a departure from the source material in the subsequent two seasons, and they were largely forgettable.
-If you're curious about the show, you have until October 22, 2022, to binge all three seasons of it (or at least the first) before Netflix permanently removes it.
+On October 22, 2022, Netflix will permanently remove all three seasons, so if you're curious, now is the time to binge the series (or at least the first season) before it's staked.
 The [Robert DeSalvo]

 Defining Blade: The TV Show had the action and gore that fans of the Blade series have come to expect, but without Wesley Snipes, the film would have been a failure.
 Sticky Fingaz takes over the role made famous by Wesley Snipes in the films, but the series doesn't feature him.
 Though Fingaz does a fine job in the title role, it's impossible for anyone to truly replace Snipes as the half-vampire vampire hunter.
 Having Snipes absent was a dealbreaker for fans, and Blade: The Series was canceled after only one season.
 The show would have fared better if it had begun a new continuity, separate from the films.
 John Lennon